The Ontario Society of Artists and the Government of Ontario share a long and rich history starting with the Society’s founding in 1872.

 The Government of Ontario Archives website features a number of fascinating articles about this history.

 Click here to see the slide show of the 2005 group donation from the OSA members to the Government of Ontario Art collection.

-To see recent videos and learn more about the Government of Ontario Art Collection, including access to the Collection database, click here
+Recent videos and more information about the Government of Ontario Art Collection, including access to the Collection database, click here.